-- you owe us rent or you have broken some other condition of this Agreement; - you, someone residing in your house, or anyone visiting it, has been convicted of using the house or allowing it to be used for illegal or immoral purposes or a criminal offence, punishable by imprisonment, which was committed in the house or the locality; - the condition of the house or common parts, or furniture we have supplied, has deteriorated because of the fault of you, your subtenant or somebody in your household; - you, and your spouse, civil partner or co-habitee, have been absent from the house for more than 6 months without good reason or you have stopped living in it as your principal home; - we gave you this tenancy as a result of false information given by you in your application for the house; - you, someone residing in your house, or anyone visiting it, has acted in an antisocial manner towards (or harassed) someone else in the locality and it is not reasonable for us to transfer you to another house.
+- you owe us rent or you have broken some other condition of this Agreement. - you, someone residing in your house, or anyone visiting it, has been convicted of using the house or allowing it to be used for illegal or immoral purposes or a criminal offence, punishable by imprisonment, which was committed in the house or the locality. - the condition of the house or common parts, or furniture we have supplied, has deteriorated because of the fault of you, your sub-tenant or somebody in your household. - you, and your spouse, civil partner or co-habitee, have been absent from the house for more than six months without good reason or you have stopped living in it as your principal home.

-In all the above cases, the sheriff must also be satisfied that it is reasonable to make an order for eviction unless we are relying solely on paragraph 2 of Schedule 2 of the Act and have served the appropriate notices within 12 months of the conviction or appeal in accordance with section 16(2)(aa) of the Act in which case the Sheriff must grant an order for eviction.
+- we gave you this tenancy as a result of false information given by you in your application for the house. - you, someone residing in your house, or anyone visiting it, has acted in an anti-social manner towards, or has harassed, someone else in the locality and it is not reasonable for us to transfer you to another house.

-- you or someone residing in your house has been guilty of nuisance or annoyance in or in the neighbourhood of the house, or has pursued a course of conduct amounting to harassment of someone else in the locality and it is appropriate, in our opinion, to transfer you to another house; - the numbers of people in the house amount to the criminal offence of overcrowding; - we intend to demolish or carry out substantial work to your house (or the building in which it is located) within a reasonable time and that work cannot reasonably be done if you are still living there; - the house has been designed or adapted for people with special needs and no-one in your household has such special needs but we require the house for someone who has; - the house is part of a larger group of houses which have been designed or adapted or located near facilities for people with special needs and no-one in your household has those needs but we require the house for someone who has; - we have leased your house from somebody else and that lease has ended or will end within 6 months;
+In all the above cases, the sheriff must also be satisfied that it is reasonable to make an order for eviction,. unless we are relying solely on paragraph 2 of Schedule 2 of the Act and have served the appropriate notices within 12 months of the conviction or appeal in accordance with section 16(2)(aa) of the Act in which case the Sheriff must grant an order for eviction

-• [we are an islands council, the house is held for education purposes, you are not (or will shortly cease to be) employed by us for education purposes and now it is needed for someone else for those purposes.]
+- you or someone residing in your house has been guilty of a nuisance or annoyance in or in the neighbourhood of the house, or has pursued a course of conduct amounting to harassment of someone else in the locality and it is appropriate, in our opinion, to transfer you to another house. - the numbers of people in the house amount to the criminal offence of overcrowding. - we intend to demolish or carry out substantial work to your house (or the building in which it is located) within a reasonable time and that work cannot be done if you are still living there. - the house has been designed or adapted for people with special needs and no one in your household has such special needs but we require the house for someone who has. - the house is part of a larger group of houses which have been designed or adapted or located near facilities for people with special needs and no-one in your household has those needs but we require the house for someone who has. - we have leased your house from somebody else and that lease has ended or will end within six months. - we are an islands council, the house is held for education purposes, you used to be employed by us for education purposes but you are not now (or will soon cease to be) and it is needed for someone else for those purposes.

-In the seven cases above, the sheriff must grant an order for eviction if we also offer you a suitable alternative house as defined by Schedule 2 (Part 2) of the Housing (Scotland) Act 2001.
+In the seven cases above, the sheriff must grant an order for eviction if we also offer you a suitable alternative house as defined by Schedule 2 (Part 2) of the Housing (Scotland) Act 2001

-• we want to transfer the house to your husband or wife (or ex-husband or wife), civil partner or co-habitee, where one of you no longer wishes to live with the other.
+• we want to transfer the house to your husband or wife (or ex-husband or wife) civil partner or co-habitee, where one of you no longer wishes to live with the other.
 In this case, we will offer you a suitable alternative house as defined by Schedule 2 (Part 2) of the Housing (Scotland) Act 2001.
 The sheriff must also be satisfied that it is reasonable to grant the order.

-7.5 By Abandonment by you
+6.4 By Abandonment by you